 In the previous post, we considered the basic elements for understanding genetic algorithm (fitness-function, selection, crossingover, and mutation), and we are ready to develop canonical genetic algorithm from scratch with using my favorite program language – Python!
 Let’s start!

 t,new,old.
-Each variable is a list with the decisions, where
+Each variable is a list with a population of decisions.
+We add

 new = old = t = init_population() for epoch in range(0, epochs): new = t t = operator_roulette( t ) t = operator_crossingover( t ) t = operator_mutation( t ) old = t+new t = operator_selection( old )

-I hope this code slice is simple and readable.
-Indeed, if you read the previous post, you remember this code reflects the skeleton of genetic algorithm.
-Firstly, it generates the random list and push it to
+I hope this code is simple and readable.
+Actually, this code reflects the skeleton of genetic algorithm.
+We generate the decisions list (3) and push it to

-operator_selection, which skips only best decisions are maximum or minimum of fitness-function.
-Mentioned operations are repeated while epochs aren’t finished (4).
-The
+operator_mutation(8).
+Mentioned operations repeated while epochs aren’t finished (4).

 Now, let’s define concrete task and apply skeleton for it.
 Probably, everybody wrote a simple code to be printed string such as ‘Hello world!’, why not write ‘Hello world!’ with using the genetic algorithm?
 We have template such as ‘Hello world!’ which may be used for design of fitness-function.
 In this case, the score is amount of matches with template (‘Hello world!’) for each letter from a sentence is labeled as

 founded_string(4-7).
 Therefore, the score with the greatest amount of matches is optimal for our task.
 Since we defined the fitness function, we need calculate the total score for each sentence inside a list (12-13).
 In this way, the chromosomes are a set of sentences in the list.